The Glass Mountain (1949 film): Plot

 Richard returns to Italy - alone - and to Alida.
 The Teatro La Fenice is looking for an opera for their festival, and Tito Gobbi has told them about Richard's (unfinished) one.
 Meanwhile, Gino, a local man in love with Alida, asks Richard to leave.
 When he refuses, they fight, but nothing is settled.
 Richard tries to break up with Alida, but she persuades him not to.
 Richard's opera is chosen for the festival, so he sends for his lyricist, Bruce McLeod.
 Bruce tries to convince Alida it is best if she and Richard part.

 Anne persuades her friend Charles to fly her to the premiere of Richard's opera La Montagna di Cristallo (The Glass Mountain) in Venice.
 When they pass near the real Glass Mountain, she asks Charles to show it to her.
 He obliges, but they crash on the mountain.

 The opera tells the tragic tale of Antonio and Maria.
 Antonio promises his beloved Maria that someday they will climb the Glass Mountain together.
 However, he goes away to the plain and does not return.
 Finally, Maria climbs the mountain alone and is never seen again.
 At Antonio's wedding to another woman, he hears Maria's voice and goes to the mountain to be reunited with her.
 He climbs and then falls to his death.

 Richard conducts his own work and receives a standing ovation at its conclusion.
 Afterwards, Richard is told of Anne's accident by Alida.
 He must then choose between his muse and his wife, as the mythical and modern levels of the legend coincide.
 Alida sees that he has chosen Anne and bids him goodbye.
 Richard races to the mountain and insists on going out to meet the rescue party.
 Gino guides him.
 The doctor tells him that Anne is badly injured, but should recover.
 He decides life is meaningless without her.

+Chocolate candy used as symbol of bond

+In the film the Italian chocolate candies (produced by Zàini of Milan) are used as symbol for representing the deep love between Richard and his wife Anne.
+At the beginning of the movie Richard, still an unknown penniless musician in London, acquires a box of Zàini chocolate candies for his wife Anne.
+At the end of the film Richard, in the deep of his marriage crisis, sees a box of the same candies in a patisserie in Venice and he remains deeply shaken: he is deeply linked to his Anne.